-With Warren’s support, Sheridan defeated Major General George Pickett’s Rebel forces at the Battle of Five Forks, opening the way for the capture of Petersburg.
+With Warren’s support, Sheridan defeated Major General George Pickett‘s Rebel forces at the Battle of Five Forks, opening the way for the capture of Petersburg.
 When Warren arrived at Sheridan’s headquarters that night expecting to celebrate a resounding victory, Sheridan instead handed Warren papers informing him that Sheridan had relieved him of command of the 5th Corps.
-Warren’s appeals to Meade and Grant were of no avail.
+Warren’s appeals to Meade and Grant fell on deaf ears.

 Resignation from Volunteer Army

 Grant reassigned Warren to the defenses of Petersburg from April 3 to May 1, 1865.
 He then sent Warren west to command the Department of Mississippi.
 On May 27, 1865, incensed about how Grant had treated him, Warren resigned his commission in the volunteer army, but he remained in the regular army.